 A planning application has been submitted to Dartmoor National Park Authority to extend the quarry north eastwards where there are limestone deposits under the land we own at Alston.

 This website was launched in September 2015 to provide information about the proposals, and has been updated a number of times since:

 - March 2016, when the original proposals were revised

 - July 2016 to provide information about the submitted application incorporating significant changes and improvements following extensive public consultation.

-- July 2017 on submission of the first tranche of ‘Further Information’ in response to a Request by the DNPA under Regulation 22 of the EIA Regulations 2011.
+- July 2017 on submission of the first tranche of ‘Further Information’ in response to a Request by the DNPA issued in 2016 under Regulation 22 of the EIA Regulations 2011.
 Plus to advise that a duplicate application had been submitted to Devon County Council in January 2017, because a small part of the application ‘red line’ area extends beyond the boundary of the DNPA and therefore Devon County Council is the relevant Mineral Planning Authority in respect of the overlap.
 Devon County Council has delegated its determination of the small part of the overall ‘red line’ area to the DNPA.
-The only difference as a result of the duplicate application is that the Town Planning Drawings on the Planning Documents page have been changed.
+The only difference as a result of the duplicate application is that the Town Planning Drawings on the Planning Documents page were changed.